arthurshayne/comicat-sdgo-iphone/Pods/GBInfiniteScrollView/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add GBInfiniteScrollView to your project.

-1. Add a pod entry for `GBInfiniteScrollView` to your Podfile `pod 'GBInfiniteScrollView', '~> 1.0'`
+1. Add a pod entry for `GBInfiniteScrollView` to your Podfile `pod 'GBInfiniteScrollView', '~> 1.5'`
 2. Install the pod(s) by running `pod install`.
-3. Include GBInfiniteScrollView wherever you need it with #import <GBInfiniteScrollView/GBInfiniteScrollView.h>
+3. Include GBInfiniteScrollView wherever you need it with `#import <GBInfiniteScrollView/GBInfiniteScrollView.h>`.

+For the page control subclass.

+1. Add a pod entry for `GBInfiniteScrollView/PageControl` to your Podfile `pod 'GBInfiniteScrollView/PageControl'`
+2. Install the pod(s) by running `pod install`.
+3. Include GBInfiniteScrollViewWithPageControl wherever you need it with `#import <GBInfiniteScrollView/GBInfiniteScrollViewWithPageControl.h>`.

 ### Source files